cloudius-systems/capstan/Documentation/ApplicationManagement.md

    capstan package command [command options] [arguments...]

 COMMANDS:
-   init        initialise package structure build       builds the package into a compressed file compose     composes the package and all its dependencies into OSv image collect     collects contents of this package and all required packages list        lists the available packages import      builds the package at the given path and imports it into a chosen repository help, h     Shows a list of commands or help for one command
+     init            initialise package structure
+     build           builds the package into a compressed file compose         composes the package and all its dependencies into OSv image compose-remote  composes the package and all its dependencies and uploads resulting files into remote OSv instance collect         collects contents of this package and all required packages list            lists the available packages
+     import          builds the package at the given path and imports it into a chosen repository search          searches for packages in the remote repository (partial name matches are also supported) pull            pulls the package from remote repository and imports it into local package storage describe        describes the package from local repository update          updates local packages from remote if remote version is newer

+OPTIONS:
+   --help, -h  show help
 ```

 The following subsections explain these commands in detail.